 Eric A. Cassetta

 Born and raised in Arizona, Eric received a BS with a major of Biological Sciences (Genetics, Cell and Developmental Biology) and a minor in Philosophy from Arizona State University.
 He was employed at a functional genomics lab that worked exclusively on plants, where they grew many of the species they studied.
 This split between cultivating the plants and conducting the corresponding lab work is relevant to the undertakings that TLI participates in.
+He was an intern at TLI the summer of 2018, doing project specific work with Kathryn Turner, lead scientist for the crop protection genetics program.
+He returned in 2019 as a research resident and now works with both Kathryn and David Van Tassel (lead scientist for perennial oilseeds) on the above ground diseases of Silphium.

 What drew you to work at TLI?